THUDM/CogDL/docs/source/model.rst

     import networkx as nx
     import scipy.sparse as sp
     from sklearn import preprocessing
-    from .. import BaseModel, register_model
+    from .. import BaseModel

-Then we use function decorator to declare new model for CogDL
+Then we define new model for CogDL

 .. code-block:: python

-        @register_model('spectral')
         class Spectral(BaseModel):
             (...)